megacodist/algodraft/AlgoDraft/Bits Basic Type.md

 ---
 status: Writing
 ---
-0-based indexable of a fixed-width span of conceptual memory.
-So, any operation that preserve the width, can mutate the data in place, any operations that change the width, construct and return a new `Bits` object.

-This type is indexable and indices starts from 0 (LSB) to MSB.
+The `Bits` basic type models an imaginary fixed-width span of the conceptual memory.
+So, the end user is working with bits, so `Bits`.

+Each `Bits` object stores bits indexed from `[0 .. len-1)` where index `0` is the LSB (least significant bit), and index `len-1` is the MSB (most significant bit).

+The width is fixed.
+So, any operation which changes width returns a new `Bits` object.
+The bits inside of this fixed span are mutable.
+So, operations that does not require new width, changes bits of the object.

 **Syntax**: